Emerge-Lab/gpudrive/README.md

 Hold down right click and use WASD to fly around the environment, or use controls in the UI to following a viewer in first-person mode.
 Hopefully your agents perform similarly to those in the video at the start of this README!

+Note that the hyperparameters chosen in scripts/train.py are likely non-optimal.
+Let us know if you find ones that train faster.

 Citation
 --------
-If you use Madrona in a research project, please cite our SIGGRAPH paper!
+If you use Madrona in a research project, please cite our SIGGRAPH paper.

 ```
 @article{shacklett23madrona,